We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 ?
 Which flushes better, the Drake or the UltraMax II?

-The Drake flushes more powerfully.
-Its 1.6 GPF version posts a perfect 1,000 gram MaP score, the highest the test awards, thanks to TOTO's G-Max siphon and a large 3 inch flush valve.
-The UltraMax II posts 800 grams at 1.28 GPF, which is still excellent and well above the residential threshold.
-Both clear waste reliably for everyday use, but the Drake has more headroom for heavy loads.
+They flush equally well.
+The Drake's 1.6 GPF version posts a perfect 1,000 gram MaP score, the highest the test awards, thanks to TOTO's G-Max siphon and a large 3 inch flush valve.
+The UltraMax II posts the same 1,000 grams at 1.28 GPF, reaching the identical maximum score on less water.
+Both clear waste reliably for everyday use with equal headroom for heavy loads.

 ?
 Is the Drake or UltraMax II cheaper?